Rethinking the Early Modern Theatre Archive

 Please include your name, contact information, academic affiliation (if relevant), and a brief biographical description including relevant interests.
 Submit proposals within the text of an email to firstname.lastname@example.org.

-Proposals are due April 9th, 2017.
+Proposals are now due the 30th of April, 2017.
 Some fee waivers and UK travel bursaries are available; please enquire.

 Digitizing the Stage is organized by the Centre for Digital Scholarship, Bodleian Libraries; the Folger Shakespeare Library; and Professor Tiffany Stern, Royal Holloway, University of London.